First published Sept 2, 2024

 • Irregular heartbeats

-Doctors at Immunity Therapy Center follow natural and effective therapies without the painful side effects of chelation therapy.
+Doctors at Immunity Therapy Center use natural, effective therapies without the painful side effects of chelation.
 This minimizes the risks of side effects.
 Patients do not have to worry about the severe side effects because we follow the procedure to the later to ensure they are safe and out of any danger.

 How Much Does Chelation Therapy Cost?